-If you have comments concerning the accuracy of these time estimates or suggestions for making this form more simple, we would be happy to hear from you.
-You can write to both the Internal Revenue Service, Washington, DC 20224, Attention: IRS Reports Clearance Officer, T:FP; and the Office of Management and Budget, Paperwork Reduction Project (1545-0195), Washington, DC 20503.

-DO NOT send the form to either of these offices.
-Instead, see Where To File.
+If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
+You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
+Do not send the form to this address.
+Instead, see Where To File on this page.